middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/glue-schema-registry/+page.md

 status: alpha
 ---

-Fetches AWS Glue Schema Registry schema definitions and exposes them on `request.internal` for downstream consumers — most commonly `@middy/event-batch-parser`'s `parseAvro` / `parseProtobuf` parsers, but usable standalone in any handler that needs schemas (HTTP, WebSocket, EventBridge, producer-side encoding, etc.).
+Fetches AWS Glue Schema Registry schema definitions and exposes them on `request.internal` for downstream consumers, most commonly the `parseAvro` / `parseProtobuf` parsers of `@middy/event-batch-parser`, but usable standalone in any handler that needs schemas (HTTP, WebSocket, EventBridge, producer-side encoding, etc.).

 ## Install